adhdtech/DRP/README.md

 ## PowerShell PSDrive
 Navigate the DRP topology via CLI using the DRPDrive.dll module.
 Open a PowerShell session and run the following.
-The last two lines will show you recent entries in a topic as well as execute a function offered by the test service.
 ```
 cd PSDrive\bin\Debug
 Import-Module .\DRPDrive.dll